microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/intune-cirrus-officeclientconfiguration-assign.md

 ---
 title: "assign action"
-description: "Replace all targeted groups for a policy."
+description: "Replace all targeted groups for a policy."author: "tfitzmac"
 ---

 # assign action